Graunke/Graunke/README.md

 </div>

 Im doing some projects for the Master's degree that may be helpful for someone.
-The main focus of the repos are Computer Vision (CV) and general Artificial Inteligence (AI) aplications <br><br> Fell free to point if you see oportunity of imporovement <br><br>
+The main focus of the repos are Computer Vision (CV) and general Artificial Inteligence (AI) applications <br><br> Fell free to point if you see oportunity of imporovement <br><br>

 <div align="center">